 Fix 3: Check if your domain records points to the server

-If you are working with a new server and a fresh domain, the error can occur due incorrect DNS server address in the domain settings.
+If you are working with a new server and a fresh domain, the error can occur due to an incorrect DNS server address in the domain settings.
 All the domain registrar allows you to point your domain to you any third-party hosting provider using the name server.

-If you have only installed a server and did not change the name server, you might end up with network error: connection refused error.
+If you have only installed a server and did not change the name server, you might end up with a network error: connection refused error.

-To fix the problem, login to your domain name provider and check the name server settings to see if the name servers are pointing to your hosting provider.
+To fix the problem, log in to your domain name provider and check the name server settings to see if the name servers are pointing to your hosting provider.